Finding and appealing to potential buyers can be hard work when you don’t know where to start.

 The Benefits of Off-Market

-An important thing to note is that Reonomy is an off-market platform.
-This database isn’t just a collection of properties actively being sold; It includes those listed and unlisted.
+An important thing to note is that Reonomy provides insights on off-market properties.
+This database isn’t just a collection of properties actively being sold; it includes those listed and unlisted.

 What does this mean in relation to buyers?
 There are major benefits to off-market deal making.